-Following are some links to housing-related resources.
+Following are links to a wide variety of community resources.
+We hope that you find these resources helpful.
 Please note that the Housing Authority does not endorse or recommend any particular service, business, or agency.

 Renting and Housing Search Assistance